cpiyush170/js-handbook/README.md

 ### *Window* and *this* in Javascript
 JavaScript Engine creates a global object whenever you run any JS code.
 In the case of browsers, this global object is known as *window*.
 The javascript *this* refer to the object it belongs to.

+### undefined vs not defined in *Javascript*
+*Undefined* is a special keyword stored in variables like a placeholder during memory allocation (creation) phase of execution context.
+On the other hand, not defined is javascript mean that variable is defined in memory (or variable was not declared) - so we can't access it.
+That's why it gives error (eg. x is not defined).